2022–23 New Taipei CTBC DEA season

-The 2022–23 New Taipei CTBC DEA season was the franchise's 2nd season, its second season in the T1 League.
-The DEA were coached by Lee Yi-Hua in his second year as their head coach, with Chang Shu-Jen as their general manager.
+The 2022–23 New Taipei CTBC DEA season was the franchise's second season, its second season in the T1 League.

+The DEA were coached by Lee Yi-Hua in his second year as their head coach.
 On September 5, 2022, the T1 League hired Chang Shu-Jen, the general manager of the New Taipei CTBC DEA, as their new secretary general.
 And the DEA hired Liu Chih-Wei, the general manager of the CTBC Brothers, as their new general manager.